Canberra Trip 2019

-The annual pilgrimage of Year 10 to our nation’s capital took place this year between May 16 and 18.
-Once again, the girls were immersed in a learning experience intended to deepen their understanding of Australia’s history, the political and legal system, art and culture, and issues relating to sustainability and the environment.
+The annual pilgrimage of Year 10 to our nation’s capital took place between Wednesday and Friday last week.
+The girls were immersed in a learning experience intended to deepen their understanding of Australia’s history, the political and legal system, art and culture, and issues related to sustainability and the environment.
+This year had the added excitement of a looming election on the day after we left.
+Certainly a historic time to be in Canberra, given further resonance by the passing of Bob Hawke on Thursday evening and our visit to Parliament House on the Friday.

 These types of experiences are just a small snapshot of the valuable experiential learning that took place on this trip.
-Being able to absorb these experiences through talking to guides and listening and observing their surroundings intently, showed the girls that learning can also take place outside the walls of the classroom.
+Being able to absorb these experiences through talking to guides and listening and observing their surroundings intently, showed the girls that the best learning often takes place outside the walls of the classroom.

 Overall, the girls fully embraced all aspects of the Canberra experience and returned from their visit in high spirits and reinvigorated by the alternative approach to learning they experienced during their time away.